franklongford/ColECM/README.rst

 2)  ``ColECM simulation analysis -pos test_3D -param test_3D -ndim 3``

 	Will run and analyse a 3D simulation using the default parameter settings, usually lasing 10-20 seconds depending on system architecture.

+2)  ``ColECM analysis -pos test_3D -param test_3D``

+	Will analyse a 3D simulation as defined by position and parameter file names using the default parameter settings.

+2)  ``ColECM analysis -pos test_3D -param test_3D -res 10 -sharp 4``

+	Will analyse a 3D simulation as defined by position and parameter file names using increased image resolution and sharpness.